Best Public Golf Courses in Palm Springs for Groups

 SilverRock Resort

-Designed by Arnold Palmer and owned by the city of La Quinta, SilverRock Resort stands out for its scale, 7,578 yards set against the Santa Rosa Mountains, with a back nine that feels like it spills into wilderness.
+Designed by Arnold Palmer and owned by the city of La Quinta, SilverRock Resort stands out for its scale, 7,578 yards set against the Santa Rosa Mountains, with a back nine that feels like it spills into the wilderness.

-• Formerly part of the Bob Hope Classic rotation, SilverRock features wide landing zones perfect for groups, plus generous greens that keep pace of play steady.
+- Formerly part of the Bob Hope Classic rotation, SilverRock features wide landing zones perfect for groups, plus generous greens that keep pace of play steady.

-• The course’s mix of desert and parkland character gives it a unique identity among Palm Springs layouts.
+- The course’s mix of desert and parkland character gives it a unique identity among Palm Springs layouts.

-• City ownership keeps greens fees fair (around $160 peak season), and the pro shop regularly accommodates large-group bookings.
+- City ownership keeps greens fees fair (around $160 peak season), and the pro shop regularly accommodates large-group bookings.

 Best if: Your group wants wide fairways and mountain drama without PGA West pricing.